syncfusion-content/maui-docs/MAUI/Themes/Keys.md

             <br/>
         </td>
         <td>
-            By merging this key in application resources, you can customize the appearance of SfBackdrop without merging common theme resource and control style resource dictionaries.
+            By merging this key in application resources, you can customize the appearance of SfBackdrop without merging common theme resources and control style resource dictionaries.

 {% highlight xaml %}